Phosphorene pnp junctions as perfect electron waveguides: Phosphorene pn and pnp junctions

 The continuity of the wavefunction at the interface allows to calculate the transmission coefficient

 as a function of the pseudo-spin angles $\phi_i$, $\phi_r$, and $\phi_t$ of the incident, reflected and transmitted electrons \cite{Betancur-Ocampo2019}.

 Total reflection $R=1-T=1$ is obtained, if the pseudo-spins of the incident and reflected electrons are parallel and thus, their difference vanishes, $\phi_i - \phi_r=0$.
-This is the case when the interface of the pn junction is aligned parallel to the armchair edge ($x$-axis in \fig{1}~(a)), because in this case the sign change of the transverse momentum, $k_b^r= -k_b^i$, does not affect the pseudo-spins in \eq{phis}.
+This is the case for all incidence angles if the interface of the pn junction is aligned parallel to the armchair edge ($x$-axis in \fig{1}~(a)), because the sign change of the transverse momentum, $k_b^r= -k_b^i$, does not affect the pseudo-spins in \eq{phis}.
 These findings are confirmed by \fig{2}, which shows the reflection coefficient $R$ as a function of the angle of incidence $\theta$.
 This omni-directional total reflection, named anti-super-Klein tunneling, appears for all pn junctions parallel to the armchair edge, independently of the precise value of the electron energy and electrostatic potential.
+A detailed discussion of this effect can be found in Refs. \cite{Betancur-Ocampo2019}.
 It does not rely on the existence of an energetically forbidden region but on the pseudo-spin directions.
 Therefore, such phosphorene pn junctions can be used to confine and guide an electron beam within a wide range of parameters.
 If the pn junction is oriented parallel to the zigzag edge ($y$-axis in \fig{1}~(a)), the anti-super-Klein tunneling does not take place.
 Nevertheless, \fig{2} shows that the transmission is finite and decreases for grazing angles of incidence and lower electron energies.
 Waveguides constructed by means of such junction are possible but less efficient.

 A perfect electron waveguide is formed by a phosphorene pnp junction that is aligned along the armchair edge, because the anti-super-Klein tunneling confines the electrons within the n channel, see \fig{3}~(a).
 Such junction is generated by the potential well